frdelib/in-the-beginning-is-life/content/book/chapter3/index.md

 Much disagreement persists because key terms are used equivocally.
 The preamble below fixes the meanings that will govern the analysis.

-## 2. Conceptual Preamble
+### 2. Conceptual Preamble
-## Clarifying the Terms of Analysis

-Disputes about the beginning of life often persist because the same words are used with different meanings.
  Terms such as being, organism, individual, identity, person, viability, and potentiality carry technical content.
 Arguments slide when those meanings drift.

 ### 2.1 Being and Organism